-J. MCAD CAFÉ
+K. MCAD CAFÉ

 The MCAD Café is open Monday through Friday during the fall and spring semesters when classes are in session.
 Breakfast, lunch, and dinner are served; both hot entrees and sandwiches are available.
-Meal cards can be purchased throughout the year in \$50 increments, up to \$250 per purchase.
-Cards are kept in the Bistro and debited as purchases are made.
+Resident students must participate in a required meal plan.
+Commuter students can opt-in to a meal plan.
+The cost is updated annually on MCAD.edu.

-K. CAMPUS SAFETY
+L. CAMPUS SAFETY